THE FORTIES AND AFTER.

 Broadway Congregational Church, and owned a bungalow on the south side, of

-family were not expected to arrive at Broadway station until late afternoon.
+expected to arrive at Broadway station until late afternoon.

 I therefore had the whole day before me.
 I remember dozing off on

 Broadway village green, and then deciding to cycle to Cheltenham and back

 via Winchcombe and Cleeve Hill.
 I later met the family off the train, when